 The narrow questions that the court considered was if the minister had a legal obligation to consider global warming impacts of the project, and if so, did the minister have sufficient information when taking the decision to properly consider global warming as a relevant factor.

-Earthlife argued that before the minister grants an environmental authorisation, all criteria set out in the National Environmental Management Act, No 107 of 1998 (NEMA) must be considered.
+Earthlife argued that before the minister grants an environmental authorisation, all criteria set out in the National Environmental Management Act (NEMA) must be considered.
 The act requires the minister to “take into account all relevant factors, which may include …” going on to list various factors including pollution, environmental impacts and environmental degradation (section 24O).
 Earthlife argued that even though the section doesn’t specifically list climate or global warming impacts as a factor, these impacts fall into the non-exhaustive list of “relevant factors” and must be considered.

 The department argued that there was no South African law requiring the preparation of a climate change impact assessment.
 It also argued that South Africa’s international obligations to reduce greenhouse gas emissions were broadly framed and in the discretion of the government, which must take into account the government’s over-riding priority to address poverty and inequality.
 Thabametsi Power added the arguement that to introduce a mandatory assessment the entire legal regime governing environmental impact assessments must be challenged.